 But the day arrived and Destiny had his surgery at the National Eye Centre, with the staff taking precautions around COVID-19, and his sight has been restored.
 “Honestly I am grateful,” Lovina added.
 “For my son to get this type of support means he has a destiny, just like his name.
 He can go back to school when it resumes without anything stopping him.”

-The project, which is funded by People’s Postcode Lottery, has developed accident prevention messages to be aired on radio, highlighting the need for safe environments and avoiding the use of potentially harmful objects while playing, particularly as children are spending more time at home while schools are closed.
+The project, which is part-funded by People’s Postcode Lottery, has developed accident prevention messages to be aired on radio, highlighting the need for safe environments and avoiding the use of potentially harmful objects while playing, particularly as children are spending more time at home while schools are closed.
 Sightsavers has also provided the eye clinic with personal protective equipment to minimise the spread of COVID-19.
 More from Nigeria

 Better access to clean water, latrines and personal hygiene limits the spread of preventable diseases.
 Twenty-five million people in Kenya have at least one NTD; meanwhile, 41 per cent of the population have no access to water and 71 per cent have no access to basic sanitation facilities.
 A large part of tackling NTDs is through promotion of latrine usage, hand washing and safe water, meaning that many NTDs could be eliminated through WASH work.

 The review backs up our work urging everyone in both sectors to combine efforts in eliminating NTDs and improving WASH.
 It shows the structure of both sectors, interventions carried out, key data in both areas and areas where WASH interventions will have the most impact on helping to eliminate NTDs.